easytarget/esp32-cam-webserver/README.md

 ### Key features: ###
 * Extended options for default network and camera settings
+* Configuration through the web browser, including intial WiFi setup
 * Save and restore settings in JSON configuration files
 * Dedicated standalone stream viewer
 * Over The Air firmware updates
 * Optimizing the way how the video stream is processed, thus allowing higher frame rates on high resolution.
 * Using just one IP port, easy for proxying.
 * Porting the web server to [ESP Async Web Server](https://github.com/me-no-dev/ESPAsyncWebServer).
-* Storing web pages as separate HTML/CSS/JS files on the SD drive, which greatly simplifies development of the interface.
-Basically, one can swap the face of this project just by replacing files on SD card.
+* Storing web pages as separate HTML/CSS/JS files on the storage (can be either a micro SD flash memory card or the built-in flash formatted as LittleFS).
+This greatly simplifies development of the interface.
+Basically, one can swap the face of this project just by replacing files on storage file system.
 * Compact size of the sketch and low memory utilization

 ### Supported development boards ###
 The sketch has been tested on the [AI Thinker ESP32-CAM](https://github.com/raphaelbs/esp32-cam-ai-thinker/blob/master/assets/ESP32-CAM_Product_Specification.pdf)